qdrvm/kagome/docs/source/tutorials/transfer.md

 ```
 ---

-To execute the chain run run `kagome_full` using the following flags:
+To execute the chain run `kagome_full` using the following flags:
 ```bash
 Kagome application allowed options:
   -h [ --help ]                  show this help message